About the Tribunal

 - Chief Magistrate, Magistrates and Special Magistrates of the ACT Magistrates Court;

-- General President, Full-time Presidential Member, Half-time Presidential Member, Acting Presidential Member, Full-time Senior Member, Senior Member, Ordinary Member of the ACT Civil and Administrative Tribunal;
+- the President, Full-time Presidential Member, Part-time Presidential Member, Acting Presidential Member, Full-time Senior Member, Senior Member, Ordinary Member of the ACT Civil and Administrative Tribunal;

 - the Head of Service, Directors-General and Executives in the ACT Public Service;